Every engineer uses AI now. Hire the ones who use it well.

 Can they catch every hallucination?

-We give them code with multiple planted flaws — fake APIs, off-by-ones, swallowed errors.
-We grade thoroughness: did they catch them all, or did they stop at the first one and say "looks good"?
+We give them code with several planted flaws: invented APIs, off-by-ones, swallowed errors.
+We grade thoroughness.
+Did they catch all of them, or stop at the first one and call it good?

 Watch them work with the assistant.

-On the final question, the candidate gets an AI sidebar built into the editor.
-We record every prompt they send, every suggestion they accept, every chunk they reject, and every keystroke they make on top.
+On the final question the candidate gets an AI sidebar inside the editor.
+Every prompt they send, every suggestion they accept, every chunk they reject, and every keystroke on top is recorded.
 The transcript goes to you.

 function debouncedSearch(query: string) {